-Search using any address you like:Try your home address, this library, or anywhere in the world!
+Search using any address.Try your home address, this library, anywhere in the world!

 This is my example: 4040 Finch Ave East.
 As always, check the drop-down menu as you type for suggested text.

 - 1. Stop and look at the results carefully.
 What do you see? - 2.
-On the right side of the screen - a local map for your address and the surrounding area - a red placemarker indicates your search address - local businesses with links - often, a picture of the business if you hover over the link - street names and traffic direction - zoom tools and map scale in the lower right corner - a link to map layers, including a satellite map - 3.
+On the right side of the screen - a local map for your address and the surrounding area - a red icon (or placemarker) indicates your search address - local businesses with links - a picture of the business if you hover over the link - street names and traffic direction - zoom tools and map scale in the lower right corner - a link to a satellite image - 3.
 On the left side of the screen you can see: - photos of the location - an option to get directions and more